-- 1. Course availability.
+1. Course availability.
 All courses listed may NOT be offered every year.
 Subscription and availability of instructors are factors determining course offerings.
 Also, our curriculum is constantly evolving.
 New courses, especially electives, are proposed by the faculty each year.
-When courses are added, there is often a need to eliminate other courses. - 2.
-Course rotations.
+When courses are added, there is often a need to eliminate other courses.

+- 2. Course rotations.
 Some courses are on a rotation and are offered either in years beginning with even numbers (+) or odd numbers (-). - 3.
 Placements for freshmen: - English based on his entrance test scores - Math Algebra 1 or based on a placement test - Science based on his entrance test scores for Honors Biology or a placement test for Biology - History and Political Science based on his entrance test scores - World Language level 1 or based on a placement test - Music based on an evaluation - 4.
 Academic Support.
-Students with diagnosed learning differences may apply to enter the David Program, a program which offers daily support by a learning specialist.
+Students with diagnosed learning differences may apply to enter the David Program, a program that offers daily support from a learning specialist.
 Academic Support is a half-credit course each year.
-See the description of the program at the end of this document. - 5.
-Physical Education.
-There is a requirement of two half credits in Physical Education.
-There are multiple ways to earn those credits, however.
-See the explanation towards the end of this document.
+See the description of the program at the end of this document.